yrikw/marketplace_app/README.md

   has_one :order, dependent: :destroy end
  ```
+ Listing has one category and one measurement.
+Also, the each data is stored with user_id, so administrator can see who upload the item.
  - Category
 ```
 class Category < ApplicationRecord
     has_many :listings
 end
 ```
+Listing has one category and category table can store many listings.
+It allows to seacrh by category easier.
 - Measurement
  ```
 class Measurement < ApplicationRecord
     has_many :listings
 end
 ```
+Listing has one measurement and measurement table can store many listings.
 - Order
 ```
 class Order < ApplicationRecord